XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-migration-instructions.md

         $ sudo systemctl start rippled.service

-**Warning:** If you use [automatic updates](update-rippled-automatically-on-linux.html), they should continue working after performing this migration process.
+**Warning:** If you use automated updates, they should continue working after performing this migration process.
 However, **the `ripple-repo` package is now deprecated**.
 As a consequence, in the future, any changes to Ripple's repositories may require you to manually update your repos file.
+See [Update Automatically on Linux](update-rippled-automatically-on-linux.html).

 ## Migration on Ubuntu Linux

 Prior to version 1.3, the supported way to install `rippled` on Ubuntu Linux was using Alien to install the RPM package.
 Starting with `rippled` v1.3.1, Ripple provides a native package for Ubuntu and Debian Linux, which is the recommended way of installing it.
-If you already have the RPM package installed, complete the [installation steps](install-rippled-on-ubuntu.html) to upgrade the package and switch over to the native APT (`.deb`) package.
+If you already have the RPM package installed, complete the installation steps to upgrade the package and switch over to the native APT (`.deb`) package.
+See [Install on Ubuntu or Debian Linux](install-rippled-on-ubuntu.html).

 If you have made any changes to your config files (`/opt/ripple/etc/rippled.cfg` and `/opt/ripple/etc/validators.txt`), `apt` may prompt you during installation asking if you want to overwrite your config files with the newest versions from the packages.
 Version 1.3 does not require any changes to the config file, so you can safely keep your existing config files unchanged.